myyk/sbt-codedeploy/README.md

 # FAQ

+## I'm getting an error like this:

+    [error] (*:codedeployPush) com.amazonaws.services.codedeploy.model.ApplicationDoesNotExistException: Applications not found for xxxxxxxxxxxx (Service: AmazonCodeDeploy; Status Code: 400; Error Code: ApplicationDoesNotExistException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)

+Check that the name matches your CodeDeploy application name `sbt inspect CodeDeploy:name`.

+If that's fine then, maybe the AWS region is not correct.
+Follow the steps above to override the default.

 ## My deployment keeps failing.

 Make sure you've got an zip of the application revision in your S3 bucket.